mjidhkhan/node-menuplanning-api/README.md

 }
 ```
 -----------------------------------------
-post data in following format for add item in stock and must be in json type
+post data in following format to add item in stock and must be in json type
 ```json
 {
      "meal_type": "Vegetarian",